ashtum/lazycsv/README.md

 }
 ```

-### Performance notes
+### Performance note

-Parser doesn't keep state of already parsed rows and cells, iterating through them for the second time, has the same cost.
+Parser doesn't keep state of already parsed rows and cells, iterating through them always associated with parsing cost.
 This is true with `cells()` member function too, geting all needed cells by a single call is recommended.
-If it's needed to return to already parsed rows and cells, they can be stored in a container (they are lightweight views).
+If it's necessary to return to the already parsed rows and cells, they can be stored in a container and used later without being parsed again (they are view objects and efficient to copy).

 ### Features

-Returned `std::string_view` by `raw()` and `trimed()` member functions are valid as long as parser object is alive:
+Returned `std::string_view` by `raw()` and `trimed()` member functions are valid as long as the parser object is alive:

 ```c++
 std::vector<std::string_view> cities;
 for (const auto row : parser)